TheSpaghettiDetective/obico-server/README.md

 The core of this project is based on a Deep Learning model.
 [See how the model works on real data](https://app.thespaghettidetective.com/ent_pub/publictimelapses/).

 # Install and run the server
+*Warning: Any guide not directly maintained by the TSD Team and Contributers may be outdated, and should be used at user discretion.
+Always cross-check commands and instructions used with those located on this repo.*

 If you are on Windows 10 and prefer a video tutorial, head to LukesLaboratory's [awesome video](https://www.youtube.com/watch?v=8l4C_K9S2-Y) (Big shout-out to [@LukesLaboratory](https://twitter.com/LukesLaboratory/)).